COMRES-VLM: Coordinated Multi-Robot Exploration and Search using Vision Language Models: Related Work

 \subsubsection{Classical Exploration Strategies}

 Traditional robotics exploration methods can be broadly categorized into sampling-based planning and frontier-based exploration.
-The former (e.g.,~\cite{papachristos2017uncertainty,bircher2018receding}) generate candidate viewpoints from nearby cells, ranking them based on a utility function that typically balances information gain and distance to the robot.
-While effective in local settings, these methods are often susceptible to local minima, with robots repeatedly selecting suboptimal viewpoints in clustered regions, leading to redundant trajectories and poor scalability in large areas.
+Sampling-based approaches (e.g.,~\cite{papachristos2017uncertainty,bircher2018receding}) generate candidate viewpoints in the vicinity of the robot and rank them using a utility function that balances expected information gain and travel cost.
+While effective for local optimization and responsive to immediate perceptual feedback, these methods typically commit to short-horizon decisions based on locally sampled viewpoints.
+As a result, they often lack global coordination and long-horizon reasoning, limiting their effectiveness in MRS.

-Frontier-based exploration instead directs robots towards the boundary between known free space and adjacent unknown regions \cite{zhou2021fuel,mobarhani2011histogram}.
-To reduce noise and improve efficiency, raw frontier cells are typically clustered using algorithms such as Mean-Shift \cite{caiza2024autonomous}, K-Means \cite{tang2019autonomous}, or PCA~\cite{zhou2021fuel}, and small clusters, which often attributed to sensor noise, are discarded.
-However, our experimental results indicate that exploration may remain incomplete when valid frontier clusters are not detected, especially if small but valuable frontiers are discarded during filtering, as discussed in~\cite{selin2019efficient}.